The distribution amplitude of the $\eta_c$-meson at leading twist from Lattice QCD: Systematics

 Before finishing this section, we note several other systematic uncertainties that we cannot estimate at the moment.
 Most important of all, the strange quark is quenched, and its effects on our determination can only be estimated reliably including it in the action.
 Second, an extra lattice spacing would allow us to estimate the $\order*{a^2}$ dependence neglected in our continuum extrapolation.
-Third, we consider the pion mass dependence in our results, and although it is only a subleading effect, having an ensemble at the physical pion mass would remove any systematic associated with the extrapolation in the mass.
-Finally, the matching kernel $C(w,\nu,z\mu)$ does not take into account the mass of the charm-quark or the $\Petac$-meson.
-As we have seen, this does not prevent us from fitting very well the lattice data, but this small theoretical systematic would disappear, had we included the appropriate corrections, which at the time are unknown to the authors.
+Finally, we consider the pion mass dependence in our results, and although it is only a subleading effect, having an ensemble at the physical pion mass would remove any systematic associated with the extrapolation in the mass.